kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ![VTableDevice](./figures/VirtualFunctions-VTablesHostDevice.png)

-Since we construct the class instance on the host, so it's Vpointer points to the host Vtable.
+Since we construct the class instance on the host, its Vpointer points to the host Vtable.

 ![VPointerToHost](./figures/VirtualFunctions-VPointerToHost.png)